elgbar/HandcraftObjectsTool/README.md

 # INF219 Project Spring 2020

 This is a student project for the course [INF219](https://www.uib.no/en/course/INF219) at the university of Bergen.
 The project aims to make it easy to write serialized JVM objects for use where hand crafted object are needed.
-[Jackson](https://github.com/FasterXML/jackson) is used to handle the heavy lifting with (de)serialization, originally snake yaml [Snake YAML](https://bitbucket.org/asomov/snakeyaml-engine/src/master/) was planned to be used.
+[Jackson](https://github.com/FasterXML/jackson) is used to handle the heavy lifting with (de)serialization, originally [Snake YAML](https://bitbucket.org/asomov/snakeyaml-engine/src/master/) was planned to be used.

 ## Features